 Keep in mind, bringing legal action against a municipality may not be easy.
-Additionally, tax law in Pennsylvania can quickly become confusing, especially is the property owner is not familiar with the process to determine property taxes.
+Additionally, tax law in Pennsylvania and New Jersey can quickly become confusing, especially if the property owner is not familiar with the process.
 It is important to retain the services of an experienced attorney for a legal matter of this complexity.

-Contact a Montgomery County tax assessment appeals attorney
+Contact our Montgomery County tax assessment appeal attorneys